tamertplink/omada-sdn/source/introduction/index.rst

 5.5 Load Balance
 ~~~~~~~~~~~~~~~~

 The load balance SafeStream routers provided are not on the datagram based, but on session based.
-You can set your policy allowed which session going through which router and the session fall back can be performed based on the fall back rules.
+You can set your policy allowing which session going through which router and the session fall back can be performed based on the fall back rules.

 6. Your Deployment, Your Choice
 -------------------------------

-**Wants more flexibility and scalability?**
+**Want more flexibility and scalability?**

 **You got it!**

-**All Omada devices can work with or without controller, the controller can work with or without the cloud service.
+**All Omada devices can work with or without a controller, the controller can work with or without the cloud service.
 You have choices with your network design.**

-All Omada SDN solution devices can still work in standalone mode without controller.
+All Omada SDN solution devices can still work in standalone mode without a controller.
 The Omada SDN controller can work standalone without TP-Link cloud service.
-Depends on your design and your preferences, you can choose the way you want your network behave.
+Depending on your design and your preferences, you can choose the way you want your network to behave.

 Quick Links
 -----------